TheEmerald001/phase-3-sinatra-react-project-sinatra/README.md

 ## PROJECT GOALS

-- To Build a web basic API with Sinatra and Active Record to support a React frontend
+- To Build a basic web API with Sinatra and Active Record to support a React frontend

 ## Introduction

-This project is undertaken to fulfil and thus thus prove the use of ruby to develop a backend that will be utilised by a react frontend.
+This project is undertaken to fulfil and thus prove the use of ruby to develop a backend that will be utilised by a react frontend.

 The focus of this project is **building a Sinatra API backend** that uses **Active Record** to access and persist data in a database, which will be used